stephaniehicks/learnPython/pages/basics.md

 {% include JB/setup %}

 There are two modes you can write Python code in: **interactive mode** or **script mode**.
-If you open up a UNIX command window, you can simply type
+If you open up a UNIX command window and have a command-line interface, you can simply type `python` in the shell:

 >	python